ni/nxg-svn/README.md

-# SVN Toolkit for LabVIEW NXG
+# Viewpoint Systems SVN Toolkit for LabVIEW NXG

 The SVN Toolkit provides beta integration to SVN from within the LabVIEW NXG project files pane.
 One can view the SVN status of files in your project and perform SVN actions in the project files pane with one click of a button.
 The most common actions are now available as right-click menu options on a file selected in the project files pane.
 The SVN Toolkit is an open-source project managed here.

 ## Getting Started

 1) Install the Tortoise SVN client on your machine: https://tortoisesvn.net/downloads.html
-2) Install the SVN Toolkit for LabVIEW NXG from NI Package Manager, located in the Product Add-Ons section
+2) Install the Viewpoint Systems SVN Toolkit for LabVIEW NXG from NI Package Manager, located in the Product Add-Ons section
 3) Create a TSVN repository from an empty folder on disk (right-click on a new folder> TortoiseSVN > Create repository here)
 4) Right-click on a LabVIEW NXG project folder and TortoiseSVN > Import it to your repo
 5) Check out that project from your repository to a folder on disk